English literature: Stuart period (1603-1714)

-Jacobean period (1603–1625)
+Jacobean era (1603-1625)

 Drama

 In the early 17th century Shakespeare wrote the so-called "problem plays", as well as a number of his best known tragedies, including Macbeth and King Lear.
 In his final period, Shakespeare turned to romance or tragicomedy and completed three more major plays, including The Tempest.
 Less bleak than the tragedies, these four plays are graver in tone than the comedies of the 1590s, but they end with reconciliation and the forgiveness of potentially tragic errors.

-After Shakespeare's death, the poet and dramatist Ben Jonson (1572–1637) was the leading literary figure of the Jacobean era.
+After Shakespeare's death, the poet and dramatist Ben Jonson was the leading literary figure of the Jacobean era.
 Jonson's aesthetics hark back to the Middle Ages and his characters embody the theory of humours, which was based on contemporary medical theory.
-Jonson's comedies include Volpone (1605 or 1606) and Bartholomew Fair (1614).
-Others who followed Jonson's style include Beaumont and Fletcher, who wrote the popular comedy, The Knight of the Burning Pestle (probably 1607–08), a satire of the rising middle class.
+Jonson popularised the comedy of humours, which focuses on characters who exhibit overriding traits or 'humours' that dominate their personality.
+Comedies by Jonson include Volpone, The Alchemist and Bartholomew Fair.
+Thomas Middleton's play A Chaste Maid in Cheapside is an example of city comedy.
+Francis Beaumont and John Fletcher, commonly referred to as Beaumont and Fletcher, collaborated in writing tragicomedies, which include Philaster, A King and No King and The Scornful Lady.

-Another popular style of theatre during Jacobean times was the revenge play, which was popularized in the Elizabethan era by Thomas Kyd (1558–1594), and then further developed later by John Webster (?1578–?1632), The White Devil (1612) and The Duchess of Malfi (1613).
-Other revenge tragedies include The Changeling written by Thomas Middleton and William Rowley.
+Another popular genre of drama during the Jacobean era was the revenge play or the revenge tragedy.
+This genre was first established in the Elizabethan era by Thomas Kyd, with the play The Spanish Tragedy, and it was further developed in the Jacobean era through a number of important plays, like Bussy D'Ambois and The Revenge of Bussy D'Ambois by George Chapman, and The Atheist's Tragedy by Cyril Tourneur, and Valentinian by John Fletcher.
+John Webster wrote The White Devil and The Duchess of Malfi, while Thomas Middleton wrote The Revenger’s Tragedy (formerly attributed to Tourneur but currently attributed to Middleton) and The Second Maiden's Tragedy.

 Poetry

-George Chapman (c.
-1559 – c.
-1634) is remembered chiefly for his famous translation in 1616 of Homer's Iliad and Odyssey into English verse.
+George Chapman is remembered chiefly for his famous translation in 1616 of Homer's Iliad and Odyssey into English verse.
 This was the first ever complete translations of either poem into the English language.
 The translation had a profound influence on English literature and inspired John Keats's famous sonnet "On First Looking into Chapman's Homer" (1816).

 Shakespeare popularized the English sonnet, which made significant changes to Petrarch's model.
 A collection of 154 by sonnets, dealing with themes such as the passage of time, love, beauty and mortality, were first published in a 1609 quarto.

-Besides Shakespeare and Ben Jonson, the major poets of the early 17th century included the Metaphysical poets: John Donne (1572–1631), George Herbert (1593–1633), Henry Vaughan, Andrew Marvell, and Richard Crashaw.
-Their style was characterized by wit and metaphysical conceits, that is far-fetched or unusual similes or metaphors.
+Besides Shakespeare and Ben Jonson, the major poets of the early 17th century included the Metaphysical poets: John Donne, George Herbert, Henry Vaughan, Andrew Marvell and Richard Crashaw.
+Their style was characterized by wit and metaphysical conceits, that is, far-fetched or unusual similes or metaphors.